soundpress/RulesOfNYC/docs/c03/index.rst

       (ii) wherever a warranty or guarantee appears, that the terms of the guarantee or warranty apply only to certain franchise outlets, if such is the case;

       (iii) that there has been a change in ownership of the franchise outlet, if such is the case, unless upon the change of ownership the name of the franchise was substantially altered.
-The disclosure required by § 5-60(b)(2)(iii) need only be made during the first ninety days after the transfer of ownership.
+The disclosure required by 6 RCNY § 5-60(b)(2)(iii) need only be made during the first ninety days after the transfer of ownership.

 (c) Partial exemption.
-A franchisee or subfranchisee need not make the disclosures otherwise required by §§ 5-60(b)(1) and 5-60(b)(2)(iii) if the franchisor is liable to customers of the franchisee or subfranchisee for items sold by the franchisee or subfranchisee.
+A franchisee or subfranchisee need not make the disclosures otherwise required by 6 RCNY §§ 5-60(b)(1) and 5-60(b)(2)(iii) if the franchisor is liable to customers of the franchisee or subfranchisee for items sold by the franchisee or subfranchisee.